Larra

 Larra is the owner of Sweet Music Lessons and has enjoyed many years of introducing children and adults to the world of music.
-Larra trained privately with jazz vocal educator Lisa Martinelli and was an honours classical voice student with Loralie Kirkpatrick at the Royal Conservatory of Music.
-She has training in piano from the Royal Conservatory of Music.
+Larra trained privately with jazz vocal educator Lisa Martinelli and was an honours classical voice student with Loralie Kirkpatrick at the Royal Conservatory of Music, receiving her Grade 8 in Classical Voice.
+She also has piano training from the Royal Conservatory of Music.
 Larra began studying classical guitar at an early age and performing her original songs at local venues.
 Her debut music album “The World Disappears”, released under the name Larra Skye, became the #1 independent jazz album for HMV Canada in the year of its release.
 Her music has since appeared on national radio and television stations including the CBC and Jazz FM 91.
-She has performed in Canada and the U.S and her second album “Wishing Tree” was released in 2013.
-She also plays mandolin and trombone.
-At present, Larra is not actively teaching while she focuses on managing the school and performing her own music as well as playing in a chamber orchestra.
+She has performed in Canada and the U.S and her second album “Wishing Tree” was released in 2013 with Grammy-nominated producer Karen Kosowski.
+At present, Larra is teaching lessons exclusively at a private Christian school while she focuses on managing Sweet Music Lessons, performing her own music as well as playing trombone in a chamber orchestra.

 Guitar, Ukulele, Bass